-The exceptional mechanical and electrical properties of graphene are dependent on maintaining the overall conjugated structure of the sheet.
-The nanoIR2-s system can easily evaluate the quality of exfoliated graphene obtained by various methods as shown in Figure 3.
+The exceptional electrical and mechanical characteristics of graphene depend on maintaining the overall conjugated structure of the sheet.
+As shown in Figure 8, the nanoIR3-s system can assess the quality of exfoliated graphene obtained by various techniques easily.

-Figure 3. (a) AFM height image of exfoliated graphene and (b) s-SNOM reflection image, showing nanocontamination (dirt).
+Figure 8. (a) AFM height image of exfoliated graphene; and (b) s-SNOM reflection image, showing nanocontamination.